Mandate

 • reduce the threat of unexploded ordnances and mines.

-• Reduce the threat of mines and UXOs;
+• Reduce the threat of explosive ordnance through its mine action programme;

-• MINURSO provided logistic support to the UNHCR-led CBM (Confidence Building Measures) with personnel and air and ground assets and remain ready to continue supporting the UNHCR programme pending agreement of the two parties on a resumption of the activities, suspended in June 2014.
+• MINURSO provided logistic support to the UNHCR-led Confidence Building Measures programme with personnel and air and ground assets, and remains ready to resume its support to the UNHCR if and when its activities, suspended in June 2014, were to resume.